dfaruque/Serenity.Extra/README.md

 4. If want to apply Serenity.Extra css then you could add line in appsettings.bundles.json `"~/Modules/_Ext/ExtStyles.css"`

+## How to use (for .net 6+ and ES module)
+1. Copy the Modules/_Ext folder from the SerExtraESM project and place it accordingly.
+2. Copy the wwwroot/lib/_Ext folder from the SerExtraESM project
+3. Add following line in Modules/Common/ScriptInit.ts `Q.Config.rootNamespaces.push('_Ext');`
+4. If want to apply Serenity.Extra css then you could add line in appsettings.bundles.json `"~/Modules/_Ext/ExtStyles.css"`

 ## Examples

   #### To make a detail grid inline editable